dhw-sorz/ptghelper/README.md

 HOW TO USE

+Unmask:

-unmask <package you're trying to compile> <dependency to unmask> <keyword>(if unspecified will use your CPU architecture)
+ptghelper unmask <package you're trying to compile> <dependency to unmask> <keyword>(if unspecified will use your CPU architecture)

 Example:

-Firefox needs sys-devel/clang to compile, but the package is masked, you run unmask firefox sys-devel/clang (we will assume you use amd64 architecture)
+Firefox needs sys-devel/clang to compile, but the package is masked, you run ptghelper unmask firefox sys-devel/clang (we will assume you use amd64 architecture)

-This command will write "sys-devel/clang ~amd64" to /package.accept_keywords/firefox
+Chuse:

+ptghelper chuse <package you're trying to install> <dependency that needs use flag change> <use flag>

+Example:

+Spotify needs dev-libs/libdbusmenu but to compile that package it needs the gtk3 use flag, you run ptghelper chuse spotify dev-libs/libdbusmenu gtk3

+Acp-lic:

+ptghelper acp-lic <package or dependency> <license to accept>

+Example:

+Spotify is proprietary software so to download it you need to accept the license, you run ptghelper acp-lic  media-sound/spotify Spotify

 I hope you enjoy my tool ^.^